 Otherwise, the party still finds themselves at a major advantage thanks to the Assassin’s bonuses when initiating the combat.

-You will want to read our article covering the Surprise mechanic if you’re playing an Assassin Rogue.
+You will want to read my article covering the Surprise mechanic if you’re playing an Assassin Rogue.
 After all, you’ll be relying pretty heavily on getting the jump on enemies!

-The Assassin’s abilities are meant to make it easier for the Rogue to get the jump on their enemies.
+The Assassin Rogue’s features are meant to make it easier for the Rogue to get the jump on their enemies.
 With the element of surprise, the Assassin can take out a threat before they even get a chance to act!

-Two of the Assassin’s abilities are amazing at letting the Rogue quickly take out enemies.
+Two of the Assassin’s features are amazing at letting the Rogue quickly take out enemies.
 The others are still very useful, but play to a more intrigue-heavy situation or style of play.

 However, whether you’re playing a game with lots of intrigue or not, the Assassin is a powerful ally to have!